echosa/echosa.github.io/_posts/2009-08-18-lets-tag-and-load.md

 That prompted me to look for a way to auto-load the correct tags for a given buffer or file.
 I didn't really find any solutions, though I did find bits of code and script that helped me write my own.
 I figured I'd share this with you all so you can use or improve it.

 First of all, I keep all my tags in one location, specifically a folder named "tags".
 I name them whatever the project is called.
 So inside "tags" I might have, for example, "app1", "myproject", "phpgame", etc. (All fake names, of course).
-I modified the linux script I got from the article above to make my tags:
+I modified the Linux script I got from the article above to make my tags:

 ```bash
 #!/bin/bash